20 Jul Small Businesses Are at Big Risk for Cyberattacks

 Just because cyberattacks declined for one report cycle duration doesn’t guarantee they won’t rise again.
 Cyber trends ebb and flow, and hackers will persistently seek easy prey – companies of any size with weak cyber defenses.
 Unless the number of attacks falls to zero, SMBs must put cybersecurity at the top of their priority list.
 They never know when they will be part of the percentage.

-One insider breach can cost around $7.68 million when you add up all the direct and indirect costs (including down-time, fines, lawsuits, notifications, identity protection for individuals who.
+One insider breach can cost around $7.68 million when you add up all the direct and indirect costs (including down-time, fines, lawsuits, notifications, identity protection for individuals who were compromised.
 With the most significant cybersecurity threat lying behind their own doors, SMBs shouldn’t look to external cyberattack stats as the sole risk barometer.

-Phishing is another top threat to SMBs.
+Phishing is another top threat.
 Although this method originates from unknown outsiders, the breach is ultimately launched by unwitting employees who open infected emails or links.
 The same can be said for ransomware attacks, which rose 630 percent between January and April of 2020.

 An organization will suffer damage no matter how a breach occurs – it only takes one to devastate financial and reputational integrity.
 The big corporations have reserves to buffer an attack: dedicated IT teams, reputation-saving PR sources, sophisticated incident management plans . . . and big budgets.
 Not so SMBs.